opalmedapps/opal-listener/README.md

 ##### Step 2 | App configuration

 Copy and rename `listener/config_template.json` to `listener/config.json`.
-Also copy and rename `src/config/config.template.json` to `src/config/config.json`.
+Also copy and rename `.env.sample` to `.env`.
 Then edit the required fields.
 Across both files, you should at least need to change these fields:

 Communication with the django backend needs to be authenticated with an REST API token.
 You can generate a token following [this procedure](https://opalmedapps.gitlab.io/backend/authentication/).
-Then add to token to your `src/config/config.json` as shown in the example.
+Then add the token to your `.env` as shown in the example.

 ```
 listener/config.json